 The Regional Office of Education No. 24's defined benefit pension plan for regular employees provides retirement and disability benefits, post-retirement increases, and death benefits to plan members and beneficiaries.
 The Regional Office of Education No. 24's plan is managed by the Illinois Municipal Retirement Fund (IMRF), the administrator of an agent multiple employer public pension fund.
-All employees hired in positions that meet or exceed the prescribed annual hourly standard must be enrolled in IMRF as participating members.
 A summary of IMRF's pension benefits is provided in the "Benefits Provided" section of this note.
 Details of all benefits are available from IMRF.
 Benefit provisions are established by statute and may only be changed by the General Assembly of the State of Illinois.
 IMRF issues a publicly available Annual Comprehensive Financial Report that includes financial statements, detailed information about the pension plan's fiduciary net position, and required supplementary information.
 The report is available for download at www.imrf.org.